DrkManix/KMAN-Archive/README.md

 # Transcoding
 Using sound and 3D modelling to create a digital fac-similé, (maybe in Unity) that can be opened and display transcoded content from the archive edited into a narrative that follows the question: How does a social movement dies?
 The resilience of this archive relies on the diversity of transcription, from image to sound, from picture to written description or drawing, etc.
-By creating a narrative, linking the different elements of this archive represented by the briefcase, the goal is to explain the context and the signification of it and its value, either as a document carrier or a reproduction fac-similé, and tp keep its primary function.
+By creating a narrative, linking the different elements of this archive represented by the briefcase, the goal is to explain the context and the signification of it and its value, either as a document carrier or a reproduction fac-similé, and to keep its primary function but also giving it a new symbolic one as an archive in itself.

 ## Transcoding No. 1
 | Transcoding | 1 |